sgl-project/sglang/docs/backend/quantization.md

 # Quantization

-`SGLang` support various quantization methods, inclding online dynamic quantization and offline quantization.
+`SGLang` support various quantization methods, including online dynamic quantization and offline quantization.

 ## Online Dynamic Quantization

-To enable oneline dynamic quantization, you can simply specify `--quantization` in command line.
-For example, if you want to enable `FP8` quantization for model `meta-llama/Meta-Llama-3.1-8B-Instruct`, you can lauch the server with following command:
+To enable online dynamic quantization, you can simply specify `--quantization` in the command line.
+For example, if you want to enable `FP8` quantization for model `meta-llama/Meta-Llama-3.1-8B-Instruct`, you can launch the server with the following command:

 ```bash
 python3 -m sglang.launch_server \